-In order to protect invested funds, when selecting a company for a long-term partnership a professional trader should consider not only a company's specific trading conditions but also, most importantly, the existence of documents confirming that the company's operations comply with the relevant countries' legal requirements and that the company complies with internationally recognized financial standards.
+In order to protect invested funds, when selecting a company for a long-term partnership a professional trader should consider not only the company's trading conditions but also, most importantly, make sure that the company's operations comply with the relevant country's legal requirements and with internationally recognized financial standards.

 BaFin, the agency for central oversight of financial services in Germany, is part of the Government of the Federal Republic of Germany.
 BaFin's legal status and function are defined in the "Law on Federal Administration of Financial Oversight", the "Law of the Federal Republic of Germany on Banking Activities", and other special laws.
 When performing oversight of banks and investment companies BaFin works closely with the German Federal Bank.

 AFM was founded in 2002 and is the successor of the Securities Board of the Netherlands.
 Today this regulatory body monitors the majority of the country's entire financial market.
 AFM is subordinate to the Ministry of Finances, but it performs independent oversight.

 CNMV is an agency of the government's executive branch.
 It is responsible for regulating Spain's financial market.
 It is an independent organization, subordinate to Spain's Ministry of Economics and Finance.
 In 1998-2002 CNMV's authority and responsibilities were reviewed in accordance with the legal requirements of the European Union.
 This made possible the next step toward development of the financial markets, including measures to protect investors.

 CONSOB is a government agency responsible for regulating Italy's securities market, including the Borsa Italiana exchange.
 CONSOB was founded in 1974, assuming some of the functions of the Ministry of Finance.
 Initially, its task was essentially to oversee the securities market.
 The agency's authority and responsibilities have grown considerably with time.